Peter Palese

-Palese is the author of multiple book chapters and more than 400 scientific publications.
-He is on the editorial board for Proceedings of the National Academy of Sciences of the United States of America (PNAS).
+Palese is the author of multiple book chapters and more than 500 scientific publications.
+He is also on the editorial board for Proceedings of the National Academy of Sciences of the United States of America (PNAS).
 He has been awarded multiple patents on viral vaccines and antivirals.

 Biography

-His primary schooling consisted of Greek and Latin, and very little modern science.
-He developed his interest in science later, at the University of Vienna, where he received his Ph.D. in chemistry in 1969 and his M.S. in pharmacy in 1970.
-He was a postdoctoral fellow at the Roche Institute of Molecular Biology from 1970 until 1971, when he joined the Department of Microbiology at the Icahn School of Medicine at Mount Sinai as assistant professor.
-In 1976 he was visiting associate professor, Department of Microbiology and Immunology at the University of California, Los Angeles School of Medicine.
-In 1987 he was named chairman of the Department of Microbiology of the Icahn School of Medicine at Mount Sinai.
+His primary schooling consisted of Greek and Latin and very little modern science.
+He later developed his interest in science at the University of Vienna, where he received his Ph.D. in chemistry in 1969 and his M.S. in pharmacy in 1970.
+He was a postdoctoral fellow at the Roche Institute of Molecular Biology from 1970 until 1971 when he joined the Department of Microbiology at the Icahn School of Medicine at Mount Sinai as an assistant professor.

+Research

+Palese's research covers RNA-containing viruses with a particular focus on influenza viruses/vaccines.